 Can you give us a sneak peak into your creative process?

-Ajeet: With the Maha Mrityunjai Mantra, I tried to stay as close as possible to the recording Yogi Bhajan used in his classes.
-I’ve had such profound experiences with those meditations, that I didn’t want to change the music enough that it would change the experience.
+Ajeet: With the Maha Mrityunjai Mantra, I’ve had such profound experiences with the meditations as they were originally taught, that I didn’t want to change the music enough that it would change the experience.
 This was new for me, because usually I write my own melodies and get really creative with the instrumentation and so on.
 But it was actually really powerful doing so little, because Maneesh and I were able to find such creativity in the most subtle harmonies, the most subtle shifts, while still keeping the essence as close to the original as possible.
 I also loved that the process of recording this album was very meditative.
 We recorded late at night, burning sage and palo santo, and really creating space as we recorded that reflected the healing space we want this music to bring you.

 The book is another aspect of this project that was really huge for me.
 I knew that I wanted more than a couple meditations in the liner notes with this project because the meditations that go with this chant are so beautiful, and very difficult to find published anywhere.
 I’m so blessed that my husband, Nirmal, is a very gifted graphic designer.
 Together we spent almost a full year finding all the practices that go with this chant, writing the book that shares all of the practices, and then photographing, editing, designing, and editing some more.
 It was really special for me to go through this process with Nirmal.
 He is so gifted, and really brought the feeling of Shuniya, silent stillness, to the product itself.
 He made it the kind of book that you want to hold in your hands as you practice, bringing a vision I had in my heart to life.
 I feel really blessed now to be able to share our creation with you.